machal/cssmine-content/css3-transforms.md

 Try it at <http://cdpn.io/e/wxoil>.

-All four functions transform an element around the corresponding axis.
+All four functions transform an element around a corresponding axis.
 For example `skewX()`, `skewY()`.

 Combination of Transformations
 ------------------------------

-Remember that combinations of tranformations are not separated by a comma:
+Remember that combinations of transformations are not separated by a comma:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 transform: scale(1.5) skew(-15deg);